ibm-cloud-docs/hs-crypto/uko-archive-template.md

 {: #archive-template}

 You can archive your key templates if they are not to be used, and unarchive them later if needed.
-You can perform archive or unarchive a key template in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
+You can perform archive or unarchive a key template in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}}.
 {: shortdesc}